the-broom/the-broom.github.io/README.md

 ```
 git clone https://github.com/the-broom/the-broom.github.io
 ```
-cd into the correct folder, and add a file with the `.md` filetype with information.
+`cd` into the correct folder, and add a file with the `.md` filetype.

 Follow standard git procedures to upload to Github.